unosgeo/challenge1_2019/workshops/postgis/source/en/installation.rst

    .. image:: ./screenshots/installosx3.png
       :class: inline

 #.
 If successful, you will see the databases available to connect to, this means that the database engine is up and running.
-By clicking the icons of the databases you will be prompted to a command line but for this workshop, the user interface pgAdmin 4 will be preferred.
+By clicking the icons of the databases you will be prompted to a command line but for this course, the user interface pgAdmin 4 will be preferred.

    .. image:: ./screenshots/installosx4.png
       :class: inline

 Install pgAdmin 4 (Mac OS X)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Go to: https://www.pgadmin.org/download/ to get pgAdmin 4 for **Mac OS X**.
 Double click the installer and agree to the terms by clicking **Agree**.

    .. image:: ./screenshots/installpgadmin1.png